 Twin Falls, ID Author Publishes Children's Book

 February 20, 2024 (PRLEAP.COM) Entertainment NewsMr.
-Tallue's Camping-Fishing Trip, a new book by Ariane Hickenbaucker, has been released by Dorrance Publishing Co., Inc.
+Tallue Saves The Animal Shelter, a new book by Ariane Hickenbaucker, has been released by Dorrance Publishing Co., Inc.

-It has been many years since Mr. Tallue has been camping and fishing, so when he is invited by his new friends on such an adventure, he is almost too excited to wait.
-With the assistance of Tommie, the friendly salesperson at the sports store, he quickly gathers all he'll need for the trip: a sleeping bag, a fishing rod and reel, and other fishing and camping equipment.
-He even gets a fancy vest with lots of pockets to carry the tiniest things he'll need.
-There is a long list of items necessary to make Mr. Tallue's camping-fishing trip a success, so he carefully check and double-checks everything.
-And though he is momentarily stumped by how to make coffee on a campfire, never fear, the sales staff at the sports store comes to the rescue again.
+Oh no, the animal shelter is in such bad shape that the city is going to close it!
+Where will all the cute little animals go?
+Mr. Tallue Saves the Animal Shelter follows our once-grumpy hero as he works with his community and friends to help raise money to restore the shelter so the animals will have a lovely and safe place to wait until they go to their forever homes.

 About the Author